 Planks should be cleated or restrained at both ends to prevent sliding off supports if longitudinal sliding is deemed likely.
-22. Install guardrail posts, guardrails, and end guardrail panels.
-Guardrails are required when the platform is 10 feet above the ground.
-Use only 8-foot or 9foot 2x4s suitable for guardrails.
-8-foot studs are too short and must not be used.
+16. Install guardrail posts, guardrails, and end guardrail panels when the platform is going to reach at least 10 feet.

+Use only 8-foot or 9- foot 2x4s suitable for guardrails.
+8- foot studs are too short and must not be used.
 DO NOT span three guardrail posts with a 16-foot guardrail.

 Install toe-boards or cordon off the area around the scaffold where required.
 Use only 8-foot or 9-foot toe boards in each bay.
+Walkboards are acceptable.
+Do not use 16-foot boards.